mike-t/motds/README.md

 ## Compatibility
 Designed for and tested on Raspberry Pi 3 Model B Rev 1.2 (Linux 5.15.84-v8+ aarch64 GNU/Linux) (Debian 11 Bullseye)
 Written in pure Bash.
 No need to install any packages.

+## Performance
+Loads in ~0.51s on the test platform listed in (Compatibility)[#Compatibility].
+The script is blocking, so if that matters to you be careful what and how much you add to this :)

 ## Installation
 The following steps may vary depending on the OS.
 Debian 11 (Bullseye) is assumed.